shopware/shopware/src/Docs/Resources/v2/30-theme-guide/10-theme-create.md

 Technically a theme is also a plugin but it will not only appear in the plugin manager of the administration, it will also be visible in the theme manger once activated in the plugin manager.
-To distinguish a theme plugin from a "regular" plugin you need to implement the Interface _Shopware\Storefront\Framework\ThemePlugin_
+To distinguish a theme plugin from a "regular" plugin you need to implement the Interface `Shopware\Storefront\Framework\ThemeInterface`
 A theme can inherit from other themes, overwrite the default configuration (colors, fonts, media) and add new configuration options.

 ## Creating a new theme

-Open your console terminal and run any of these commands to create a new theme.
+Open your terminal and run any of these commands to create a new theme.

 ```bash
 # run this inside the project directory to create a new theme